leklund/leklund.github.io/source/resume/index.markdown

 * Developed unified strategy for the University's web publications
 * Developed, maintained, and updated all sections of the University website

-#### Fraterrigo, Beranek, Feiereisel & Kasbohm - Chicago, Illinois
-Legal Secretary / Law Clerk (09/1997 - 11/1998)

-* Prepared correspondence, court documents, and memoranda
-* Managed case files for three attorneys
-* Filed documents with the court and performed legal research

-#### Kaman Sciences Corporation - Colorado Springs, Colorado
-Assistant Technician (05/1996 - 08/1996)

-* Assisted in the installation of computer network systems
-* Designed and prototyped a device to switch workstations between multiple separate secure networks

 ## skills and tools

-* I'm an efficient problem solver and skilled at troubleshooting.
-I'm also a self-starter and a fast learner -- I love learning new technologies and methodologies.
-* Highly proficient in Ruby and Perl.
-I have some experience with Python and can read Java which I have done when developing in jRuby.
-I also have some PHP experience but would be happy if I never had to see it ever again.
+* Highly proficient in Ruby, Javascript, and Perl.
+I have some experience with Python and Java as well.
-* Editor of choice: vim.
 * I'm quite skilled with SQL and have much experience with PostgreSQL, PostGIS, PL/pgSQL, PL/v8.
 This includes experience with large datasets (one table has over 7.5e8 rows).
   I've worked with MySQL but my preferred RDBMS is PostgreSQL.
+* Editor of choice: vim.
 * My current web development stack experience is mainly Ruby on Rails (3 & 4) or Sinatra + Sequel.
 I've also developed using the Perl-based Catalyst framework and HTML::Mason.
-* Test framework: After a long on-again/off-again relationship with Cucumber and a torrid affair with rspec, I'm happily working with MiniTest and loving it.
+* Test framework: MiniTest because it's so simple but I am beginning to lean towards rspec because it's so much more readable.
-* I'm also well-versed in JavaScript and CSS.
-I can write coffeescript but I prefer pure js.
+* I'm also well-versed in JavaScript, CSS, and HTML.
+This includes working with coffescript and Sass/SCSS.
+* Strong unix knowlegde -- I'm feel at home when given a bash prompt.
+* Experienced with AWS services including S3, Cloudfront, EC2, ELB, RDS
-* Some other tools in my kit: Redis, Google Maps API, Unicorn, Cloudfront + S3, nginx, Bootstrap, jQuery
+* Some other tools in my kit: Redis, Google Maps API, Mapbox, Unicorn, Passenger, nginx, Bootstrap, jQuery, bash
+* I'm an efficient problem solver and skilled at troubleshooting.
+I'm also a self-starter and a fast learner -- I love learning new technologies and methodologies and have begun learning Scala and Clojure to really wrap my head around functional programming.

+## education
+Bachelors of Science in Physics (05/1997)
+***North Park College***, Chicago, Illinois